-The temperature can be balanced by installing a fan in the cabinet, as moving air has a considerably greater cooling effect compared to static air.
+The temperature can be balanced by installing a fan in the cabinet, as circulating air has a considerably greater cooling effect compared to static air.

 Install the fan in the cooler area to blow cold air onto the operator panel.
-If the fan is mounted at the top and sucks warm air upwards, the operating temperature of the fan itself will be increased, reducing its service life.
+If the fan is mounted at the top and sucks warm air upwards, the operating temperature of the fan itself will be increased, thus reducing its service life.

 The power dissipation of the operator panel equals the power supply voltage multiplied by the current.
-Effectively, no current flows to external consumers and the inputs do not give rise to any power loss.
+In practice, no current flows to external consumers and the inputs do not incur a power loss.